1960 major college football rankings

-Two human polls comprised the 1960 NCAA University Division football rankings.
+Two human polls comprised the 1960 major college football rankings.
 Unlike most sports, college football's governing body, the NCAA, does not bestow a national championship, instead that title is bestowed by one or more different polling agencies.
 There are two main weekly polls that begin in the preseason—the AP Poll and the Coaches Poll.

 Legend

-AP Poll
+AP poll

-The final AP Poll was released on November 29, at the end of the 1960 regular season, over a month before the major bowls.
+The final AP poll was released on November 29, at the end of the regular season, over a month before the major bowls.